-[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 1 February 2021/ Version1/Review Sep-Nov 2021
+[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 31st January 2022/ Version1/Review Sep-Nov 2022

-- (e) If a registrar has not successfully completed both examination components (outlined in section 3.6.2 below) by their third anniversary date, the registrar may be required to repeat and successfully complete both examination components, regardless of any results already achieved. - (f) Candidates may have up to three attempts at successfully completing the clinical and/or written examination.
+- (c) The written and clinical examinations cannot be undertaken unless the registrar is active in the programme (for example, not 'on hold' on the programme) and has completed 80% of the GPEP Year 1 clinical time requirements and the required GPEP Year 1 formative activities. - (d) Both the written and clinical examinations must be successfully completed within three years of the date on which the registrar first attempts one of the examinations (excluding time on hold) in order for the registrar to be eligible for the Fellowship assessment. - (e) If a registrar has not successfully completed both the written and clinical examinations by their third anniversary date, the registrar may be required to repeat and successfully complete both examinations, regardless of any results already achieved. - (f) Candidates may have up to three attempts at successfully completing the clinical and/or written examination.
 Further attempts at either examination will require the approval of the censor in chief and may require the completion of a remedial programme determined by the College.
-The maximum number of attempts at either examination that may be approved by the censor in chief is five. - (g) Requirements for there to be a Fellow on site to provide oversight of training for the registrar will be reduced once a registrar passes the GPEP written and clinical examinations. - (h) Examinations are governed by the rules set out in the GPEP Written and Clinical Examinations Rules
+The College may also recommend to the censor in chief to approve an alternative assessment for a candidate.
+This is on a case-by-case basis and the candidate must meet the criteria as specified in the 'Special Consideration in Assessment and Reconsideration of Examination Results' policy.
+The maximum number of attempts at either examination that may be approved by the censor in chief is five. - (g) If a registrar has been unsuccessful in their written and/or clinical examinations, they are required to always have a Fellow of the College on-site to provide clinical oversight when they are practicing.
+A Fellow of the College is required to be on-site a majority of the time for registrars that have been successful in their written and clinical examinations (for example, it is possible for practices to have a Fellow on-call who is able to return to the practice should they be required). - (h) Examinations are governed by the rules set out in the GPEP Written and Clinical Examinations Rules

-3.6.2.
+3.7.2.
 GPEP summative assessments